cloudscribe/cloudscribe.SimpleContent/README.md

 # cloudscribe SimpleContent

 A simple, yet flexible content and blog engine for ASP.NET Core that can work with or without a database.
 This project has borrowed significantly from [Mads Kristensen's MiniBlog](https://github.com/madskristensen/MiniBlog) both for ideas and code but re-implemented and extended in the newer ASP.NET Core framework.
+Get the big picture at [cloudscribe.com](https://www.cloudscribe.com)

 This project supports content pages in addition to blog posts, you can create and edit both pages and blog posts in the web browser or using [Open Live Writer](https://github.com/OpenLiveWriter/OpenLiveWriter) via the MetaWeblog API.
 I created a separate project, [cloudscribe.MetaWeblog](https://github.com/joeaudette/cloudscribe.MetaWeblog), in order to support using Open Live Writer, but it could be used in other apps as well, so I moved it to its own code repository.